-Making Tax Digital: a look ahead
+Making Tax Digital for VAT

-HMRC is phasing in its landmark Making Tax Digital (MTD) initiative, which will see a fundamental change to the way in which businesses keep records and report to HMRC, and will ultimately require businesses and individuals to register, file, pay and update their information via a secure online tax account.
+HMRC has launched its landmark Making Tax Digital (MTD) initiative, which sees a fundamental change to the way in which businesses keep records and report to HMRC.
+It requires businesses and individuals to register, file, pay and update their information via a secure online tax account.